 6 Conclusion

 Urbach viewed Riẓba as holy and pure based on his written confession regarding his inability to consummate his marriage for the duration of two years.
-A textual analysis of the ruling showed that the failure of the marriage stemmed from the woman’s tender age.
-In any case, in the Middle Ages, there was no concept of privacy in the family unit, and as opposed to the norm in the modern era, sexual matters were discussed openly and directly.
+This paper reveals two fundamental flaws in Urbach’s analysis.
+First, a textual analysis of the ruling showed that the failure of the marriage stemmed from the woman’s tender age.
+In addition, in the Middle Ages, there was no concept of privacy in the family unit, and as opposed to the norm in the modern era, sexual matters were discussed openly and directly.
 Therefore, the statement does not constitute an exceptional declaration expressing Riẓba’s uniqueness.
 It appears that these findings undermine Urbach’s attempts to uncover the psychological characteristics of the Tosafot, and to write a rabbinic historiography based on anecdotes at the fringes of halakhic literature.
 This article accords with the accepted academic theory regarding the significantly subjective aspect of historical writing.
 The historian cannot break free from his cultural background.
 Therefore, whether consciously or unconsciously, the experience of the present shapes the past and the past is described based on patterns that exist in the historian’s psyche and not on the event itself.

 Not far from Riẓba in time and location, Philip Augustus, King of France demanded a divortium [annulment] from his wife.
 The king claimed that his marriage had not been consummated due to maleﬁcium, a form of impotence with a specific sexual partner, caused through bewitchment that prevented a sexual union.
 Philip Augustus was never defined as a holy and innocent.
 Riẓba is indeed worthy of these titles, but not due to the arguments that Urbach has provided.